venkataravuri/autonomous-driving-adas/docs/perception.md

 In autonomous vehicles, DeepSORT would be used in the tracking stage of the perception pipeline.
 Here’s a typical flow:

 1. Sensor Fusion: Data from various sensors (camera, LiDAR, radar) is first combined to create a robust perception of the environment.
 2. Object Detection: After sensor fusion, the detection module identifies and localizes objects of interest (e.g., pedestrians, vehicles) in the sensor data (usually in the form of 2D bounding boxes).
 3. Object Tracking: This is where DeepSORT comes into play.
 The tracking system receives bounding boxes from the object detector and uses DeepSORT to assign unique IDs to each detected object and track their movement over time.
 4. Prediction: The tracked objects are then used for motion prediction, allowing the vehicle to anticipate their future positions, which is crucial for safe path planning and navigation.

-Summary

-Object Detection: DeepSORT uses detections from pre-trained models like YOLO or Faster R-CNN, which provide bounding boxes around objects in each frame.

-Kalman Filters: Integrated to predict the state of tracked objects (position, velocity), providing robustness to missed detections or occlusions.

-Appearance Model: A deep learning-based model extracts appearance features to maintain object identities even in complex scenarios.

-Multi-Object Tracking: Uses the combination of motion (Kalman filter) and appearance features to track multiple objects, ensuring accurate association across frames.

-Outputs: Tracked objects with unique IDs, positions, and velocities are the key outputs, along with continued tracking over time.

-Stage in AV Perception: DeepSORT is used after object detection in the perception stage of the AV pipeline, ensuring that multiple objects are tracked accurately across frames for better motion prediction and decision-making.

-DeepSORT is efficient, scalable, and can track multiple objects in real-time, making it suitable for complex environments like autonomous driving.

 ---------------